microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-03.md

 To complete this challenge successfully, you should be able to:
 - Validate that all the data has been transformed and has been loaded into the Gold layer in the appropriate data models using the points in the discussion above.
 - Showcase row level security within the data.
 It is up to the team to decide on how this will be implemented with regards to the table and how it is divided amongst users.
-- Showcase how this data can also be accessed for reporting, when needed.
+- Showcase column level security / data masking within the data.
+It is up to the team to decide on how this will be implemented with regards to the table and how it is divided amongst users.

 ## Learning Resources
 The following links may be useful to achieving the success crieria listed above.